 The depression of 2008 arguably marked the end of the Industrial Age.
 Digitalization, globalization, tech behemoths, disrupting startups mark the new era.
 Companies that are slow, unable to incorporate new information into current plans and not obsessed with providing value to customers are quickly becoming dinosaurs.

 Companies must reinvent themselves to not just be customer-centric -- that’s almost a cliché now.
 But rather, to be obsessed with discovering and creating new value.

 Where Did Innovation Come From?

-Let’s begin by understanding where the word innovation comes from, because it wasn’t always considered a good thing.
-Canadian historian, Benoît Godin, has spent the last 10 years publishing research on the evolution of the word.
+Interestingly, innovation wasn’t always considered a good thing.
+Canadian historian Benoît Godin studies the intellectual history of innovation and has spent the last 10 years publishing research on the evolution of the word.

-One of the roots of innovation, “novation” started appearing around the thirteenth century in law texts.
-At the time, it was used when talking about renewing contracts.
-It’s meaning revolved around newness, not creation.
+The root of the word innovation, “novation” began appearing around the thirteenth century in law texts.
+At the time, it was used in regard to renewing contracts.
+It’s meaning revolved around newness, as in new versions, not necessarily creation.